borealis-agency/next-starter/template/modules/README.md

 ## Structure

-Modules should follow the structure of the root of the project.
+Modules should (mostly) follow the structure of the root of the project.
 Since these are "mini projects", they can contain their own assets, components, constants, types etc.

 Here is a simple directory structure example of an "authentication" module that should contain code regarding user login, registration etc.